allancrabelo/Born2beRoot/README.md

 # 🚧 Tutorials (Coming Soon)

-I'm currently working on a detailed tutorial to help others navigate the LIBFT project more efficiently.
+I'm currently working on a detailed tutorial to help others navigate the BORN2BEROOT project more efficiently.
 This section will include:

     📹 Video Guide – A step-by-step walkthrough explaining key concepts and solutions.
     📄 PDF Guide – A structured document with explanations, tips, and best practices.